-Pre-K through First Grade: Students applying for Pre-K through first grade will be asked to come to LCA to be screened with a standardized evaluation instrument.
-This instrument assesses language and literacy development, number concepts, motor skills, and social development.
+Pre-K through First Grade: Students applying for Pre-K through first grade will be asked to come to LCA to be screened to assess language and literacy development, number concepts, motor skills, and social development.
 Students must score at or above the developmental level.

 Parents will be notified of the screening results and whether the student is eligible for the next step in the admissions process.